Ability System Integration

 • For effects, it is recommended to use Infinite effects.
 If you use Instant or HasDuration, the effect might not be reversable.
 For example, modifying an attribute with Instant will just modify the attribute and when we try to remove the effect, nothing will happen.
 If it has Infinite duration, then the modification made to the attribute will be reversed when you remove the effect.

-IFP includes a driver, which is not related to GAS or any other ability system, but is designed to look and behave very similar to GAS abilities (This is the closest IFP has to an "ability system").
-While you should continue to use GAS abilities whenever possible.
-But due to the levels of networking optimizations that Epic have provided for GAS, there are a few limitations to GAS, which includes:
+IFP includes a "ItemAbility" ItemComponent, which is not related to GAS or any other ability system, but is designed to look and behave very similar to GAS abilities (This is the closest IFP has to an "ability system").
+While you should continue to use GAS abilities whenever possible, the levels of networking optimizations that Epic have provided for GAS has created a few limitations to GAS, which includes:

 1. Instanced Per Execution does not seem to have replication support anymore.